kibook/NoIdleCam/README.md

 # NoIdleCam

-Disable the idle cams for FiveM while on foot or in a vehicle by default.
+NoIdleCam is a FiveM resources that disables the idle camera animations while on foot or in a vehicle by default.

-Useful when watching Twitch or YouTube streams on in game TV screens or possibly during RP scenarios.
+Players can toggle this on or off in chat and have their preferences saved in the kvs.
+It will be remembered between game sessions and on any server that uses this resource.

-Made with [[pmms](https://github.com/kibook/pmms)] in mind 🐩
+Watch Twitch or YouTube streams on in game TV screens or possibly during RP scenarios, without drifting off into the clouds.

 # Installing:

-1. Add to your resources folder or [Scripts] folder
+1. Add to your `resources folder` or `[Scripts]` folder

-2. Add start NoIdleCam to your server.cfg
+2. Add start NoIdleCam to your server.cfg.
+The resource must be named NoIdleCam for the kvs to work

 # Toggle ON/OFF

-In chat type '/idlecamon' to toggle it on, and '/idlecamoff' to turn it back off.
+In chat type `/idlecamon` to toggle it on, and `/idlecamoff` to turn it back off.

 # Enjoy 🥰📺